 Our whitepaper, 2021- The State of AI & Supply Chain takes you through the key nuances of the AI-driven supply chain evolution and its adoption across C-Suite teams in organizations.

-ThroughPut’s ELI is a smart AI-driven product that helps unlocks operations agility and efficiency, to meet unpredictable customer demands, while creating an uninterrupted flow of materials through supply chain networks.
+ThroughPut is a smart AI-driven solution that helps unlock operations agility and efficiency, to meet unpredictable customer demands, while creating an uninterrupted flow of materials through supply chain networks.

-If you wish to accelerate AI-enabled efficiencies for your supply chain, you should try a quick demo of ELI today.
+If you wish to accelerate AI-enabled efficiencies for your supply chain, you should try a quick demo today.